 The Challenges of Pipeline Construction at the Marcellus ShaleMarch 4, 2013

 One of the most important plays in the US Oil & Gas industry is the Marcellus Shale Formation.
-This expansive formation is estimated to contain the second largest supply of natural gas in the world.
-It is also sitting right on top of a very energy hungry market.
-As such it seems obvious that tapping into this rich source of natural gas is one of the main objectives in the oil industry.
-However, before the Marcellus Shale Formation can reach its full production potential it must first build up an infrastructure of pipelines to transport the natural gas once it has been recovered.
-Unfortunately there are several challenges facing pipeline construction in the Marcellus region which must be overcome.
+This expansive formation is estimated to contain the second-largest supply of natural gas in the world.
+It is also sitting right on top of a very energy-hungry market.
+As such, it seems obvious that tapping into this rich source of natural gas is one of the main objectives of the oil industry.
+However, before the Marcellus Shale Formation can reach its full production potential, it must first build up an infrastructure of pipelines to transport the natural gas once it has been recovered.
+Unfortunately, there are several challenges facing pipeline construction in the Marcellus region that must be overcome.

 Insufficient InfrastructureThe current network of pipelines in the Marcellus Shale region is currently insufficient to handle the full production potential that the area actually contains.
-More pipelines need to be added before production can completely ramp up otherwise the infrastructure would be overwhelmed.
-Part of the reason for this delay in pipeline production is due to the fact that initially the Marcellus formation’s abundance of natural gas was significantly underestimated.
-In addition advances in drilling technology, especially in the areas of horizontal drilling and hydraulic fracturing have resulted in a much better output for new wells.
-While the old, small infrastructure of pipelines may have been able to handle a low number of wells with a limited production, they are not able to handle the greatly increased number of wells, especially with the higher production.
+More pipelines need to be added before production can completely ramp up otherwise, the infrastructure would be overwhelmed.
+Part of the reason for this delay in pipeline production is due to the fact that initially, the Marcellus formation’s abundance of natural gas was significantly underestimated.
+In addition advances in drilling technology, especially in the areas of horizontal drilling and hydraulic fracturing, have resulted in much better output for new wells.
+While the old, small infrastructure of pipelines may have been able to handle a low number of wells with limited production, they are not able to handle the greatly increased number of wells, especially with higher production.

-- The U.S. Department of Transportation (DOT) Pipeline and Hazardous Materials Safety Administration (PHMSA) - DOT and PHMSA oversee regulation relating to the safety of the natural gas pipelines.
+- The U.S. Department of Transportation (DOT) Pipeline and Hazardous Materials Safety Administration (PHMSA) - DOT and PHMSA oversee regulations relating to the safety of natural gas pipelines.

 - The U.S. Occupational Safety and Health Administration (OSHA) - OSHA makes regulations based on worker safety and general working conditions.